MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 "include": ["src", "setupTests.ts"],
 ```

-That should be all you need to setup vitest.
+That should be all you need to set up vitest.
 Let's write a small sample test to have our CI run at least one test.

 Create a new file called `App.test.tsx` in the `src` directory.